galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 >
 > Inspect **ABRicate** output files from `Barcode10`and `Barcode11` tags
 >
-> 1. How many **AMR** genes found in `Barcode10` sample, what are they, give more details about them?
+> 1. How many **AMR** genes found in `Barcode10` sample, what are they?
+Give more details about them.
-> 2. How many **AMR** genes found in `Barcode11` sample, what are they, give more details about them?
+> 2. How many **AMR** genes found in `Barcode11` sample, what are they?
+Give more details about them.
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-5 **AMR** genes are found:
+5 **AMR** genes were found:
 > >    1.
 Tet(C), which resists [TETRACYCLINE](https://medlineplus.gov/druginfo/meds/a682098.html).
-It's found in contig 158 from the position 1633 till 2808, with 100% coverage, so 100% of gene is covered in this contig.
+It was found in contig 158 from the position 1633 till 2808, with 100% coverage, so 100% of gene is covered in this contig.
 > >    2.
 2 genes with sulfonamide-resistant dihydropteroate synthase Sul1 products
 > >    3.
 2 genes with oxacillin-hydrolyzing class D beta-lactamase OXA-2 products
 > > 2.
-No **AMR** genes are found by the database in `Barcode11_Spike2b` sample.
+No **AMR** genes were found by the database in `Barcode11_Spike2b` sample.
 > >
 > {: .solution}
 {: .question}

 ## Virulence Factor identification

-In this step we return back to the main goal of the tutorial where we want to identify the pathogens: **identify if the found bacteria in our samples is a bacteria pathogen or not**.
-One of the ways to do that is to identify if the sequences include genes with a [Virulence Facor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2646308/) or not, such that if the samples include genes with a Virulence Factor then its for sure a pathogen.
+In this step we return back to the main goal of the tutorial where we want to identify the pathogens: **identify if the bacteria found in our samples are pathogenic bacteria or not**.
+One of the ways to do that is to identify if the sequences include genes with a [Virulence Facor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2646308/) or not, such that if the samples include gene(s) with a Virulence Factor then it for sure is a pathogen.

 > <comment-title>Definitions</comment-title>
 >
-> **Bacteria Pathogen**: A bacterial pathogen is usually defined as any bacterium that has the capacity to cause disease.
+> **Bacterial Pathogen**: A bacterial pathogen is usually defined as any bacterium that has the capacity to cause disease.
 Its ability to cause disease is called pathogenicity.
 >
-> **Virulence**: Virulence provides a quantitative measure of the pathogenicity or the likelihood of causing disease.
+> **Virulence**: Virulence provides a quantitative measure of the pathogenicity or the likelihood of causing a disease.
 >
 > **Virulence Factors**: Virulence factors refer to the properties (i.e., gene products) that enable a microorganism to establish itself on or within a host of a particular species and enhance its potential to cause disease.
 Virulence factors include bacterial toxins, cell surface proteins that mediate bacterial attachment, cell surface carbohydrates and proteins that protect a bacterium, and hydrolytic enzymes that may contribute to the pathogenicity of the bacterium.
 >